-The Crosscutting Research program is comprised of the following Technology Areas:
+The Crosscutting Technology Research program is comprised of the following Technology Areas:

 Focus includes developing harsh-environment sensors, predictive control modeling, a low cost sensor network, and distributed intelligent control architecture.
 Collectively, these efforts will yield new classes of sensors and measurement capabilities to enable low cost robust monitoring of advanced power plants and employ novel control strategies.